How to Make a Rhubarb Puffed Oven Pancake

 4. Whip those eggs for a fluffy puffy pancake.

-Dear reader.
-Don’t make the same mistake I made the first time I made this recipe (I whipped my eggs with my milk).
-Whip your eggs separately and then mix into your milk.
-When you beat the eggs well, you add air bubbles to the batter.
+Whip your eggs well before adding in your milk to add air bubbles to the batter.
 These air pockets will expand in the heat of the oven, helping the batter to rise and create a tall puff.
 The heat then firms up the protein in the eggs to help the pancake hold it’s shape.
 Whip those eggs and you will have a lovely, light and fluffy pancake, instead of dense and cakey one.

 5. Mix the batter Goldilocks style – just enough.

-Mix well.
 Now mix your wet and dry mixtures together.
 Whisk well, ensuring there are no clumps of flour left along the sides/bottom.
 Use a silicone or rubber spatula to completely stir along the sides.
-You definitely don’t want to leave any dry lumps in the batter – these will show up in your pancake later as grainy and tasteless bites.
-Also, unmixed flour will weigh the batter down during the puffing process.
+Some tiny lumps are ok, but try to incorporate as much flour as you can, unmixed flour will weigh the batter down during the puffing process.

 Mix it just right.
 Mix well, but easy does it.
 Too much mixing takes the puff out of this pancake.